carb-manager/cm-assignment/README.md

 - The data is served by a local HTTP server listening on `http://127.0.0.1:3000`.
 There are 2 endpoints:
   - `http://127.0.0.1:3000/recipes` - returns recipes data.
 Recipes may contain energy information in `kcal` or in `kJ`.
 1 `kcal` = 4.184 `kJ`.
   - `http://127.0.0.1:3000/user` returns user settings.
 The object contains the `energyUnits` field which may be either `calories` or `kJ`.
 Use this field to determine user preferences for energy units display.
+It also contains the `likedRecipes` field.
+Use ids stored there to determine the "liked" state of each recipe.
 - Data fixtures are defined in `./server/db.js`.
 Do not modify them.
 - The server is configured to respond with HTTP error 500 sometimes.
 Take it into account.
 - Use that data to render a list of premium recipe cards.